This article was originally posted in 2012. I have updated it in August 2020.

 If you have never watched The Big Bang Theory, you are missing a lot of good laughs.
 There’s nothing like a bunch of nerds making fun of each other.
-It is on CBS on Thursday evenings and on TBS in reruns 3 or 4 nights a week.
+There are no longer any episodes being made, but reruns are plenty on TBS.

 Some of his other characteristics include being way too direct, having a photographic memory, fear of germs, neat freak, zero social skills, preferring his own company to that of others, and LOVING and REQUIRING structure.
 He has no tolerance for ambiguity in his day to day life.